TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 The main scripts for running the simulation study.
 Details regarding the simulation parameters and strata proportions in each of the Scenarios, is given in Tables C2--C8 in the Web Appendix.
-Results of the simulation study are presented in Figure 1 and Table 2 in the main text, and in Tables C9--C13 and Figures C1--C6 of the Web Appendix).
+Results of the simulation study are presented in Figure 1 and Table 2 of the main text, and in Tables C9-C13 and Figures C1-C6 of the Web Appendix).

 The simulations can be ran through the scripts in the main_run folder.
 Every script contains the main code for a given number of covariates and strata proportions
 $(\pi_{as} = 0.5,0.75$, and low/high $\pi_{pro})$.
 Different parameters per each Scenario are the number of covariates, betas_GPI (changing according to the number of covariates and whether or not interactions are included in the true outcome model), gamma_ah, gamma_pro (changing according to the number of covariates and strata proportions).
+One example script is ???.R file, which contains one set of arguments, the first row of argument_mat, for $k=5$, $(\pi_{as} = 0.5$, and low $\pi_{pro})$, as in the first part of Table 2 of the main text.

 The parameters misspec_PS and misspec_outcome equal zero under a correctly specification of the principal score model and the outcome models, and two for misspecification of the principal score model and the outcome models.